cirruslabs/cirrus-ci-docs/docs/guide/programming-tasks.md

 Module loading is done through the Starlark's [`load()`](https://github.com/bazelbuild/starlark/blob/master/spec.md#load-statements) statement.

-Besides, the ability to load [builtins](#builtins) with it, Cirrus can load other `.star` files from local and remote locations to facilitate code re-use.
+Besides the ability to load [builtins](#builtins) with it, Cirrus can load other `.star` files from local and remote locations to facilitate code re-use.

 #### Local